ArneWulff/quantum-mobility-quest-qaims/README.md

 # Quantum Mobility Quest - QAIMS: Quantum-Assisted Stacking Sequence Retrieval

 This repository contains code accompanying our submission to the **Airbus/BMW Quantum Computing Challenge** ([Quantum Mobility Quest](https://qcc.thequantuminsider.com/)).
-We are participating in the **Golden App** category with our entry titled: **"Quantum-Assisted Stacking Sequence Retrieval and Laminate Composite Design."**
+We are participating in the **Golden App** category with our entry titled: **"Quantum-Assisted Stacking Sequence Retrieval and Laminated Composite Design."**

 In our submission, we explore a quantum approach to solving the stacking sequence retrieval (SSR) problem for fiber-reinforced composite materials.
 SSR is a critical challenge in optimizing laminated composite structures, particularly in the mobility sector, where advanced design solutions are essential for achieving climate-neutral mobility.
 Our approach applies **Density-Matrix Renormalization Group (DMRG)** and **Filtering Variational Quantum Eigensolver (F-VQE)** algorithms to tackle SSR, meeting specific stiffness and strength requirements while adhering to manufacturing constraints.